Victor-Fiamoncini/gymanager_server/README.md

 # Gymanager REST API 👾

-REST API for gym management - Built with 💚 Express, Sequelize, Multer...
+REST API for gym management - Built with 💚 Express, Sequelize, Jest, Multer...

 ## How to install and run 🛠
 Using npm: